pluslatte/helium-nixos-config/README.md

 ## Usage
 - Ensure you have login-able user named `latte`.
-- Ensure you enabled nix experimental features like `nix-command` `flakes`.
+- Ensure you have enabled nix experimental features like `nix-command` `flakes`.
 - `git clone` this.
 - `sudo nixos-rebuild switch --flake .#helium` inside the directory.